9780889229600_cover Enlarge Cover

 About the Authors

-Dina Del Bucchia is the author of the story collection Don't Tell Me What to Do as well as three collections of poetry: Coping with Emotions and Otters (Talonbooks, 2013), Blind Items (Insomiac Press, 2014), and Rom Com (Talonbooks 2015), the latter written with her Can't Lit podcast co-host Daniel Zomparelli.
-She is an editor of Poetry Is Dead magazine and the Artistic Director of the Real Vancouver Writers' Series.
-Dina created and curates "Dress Like a Book" (on tumblr and Instagram) to unite two of her great loves: literature and fashion.
+Dina Del Bucchia is the author of the short-story collection Don’t Tell Me What to Do and of three collections of poetry: Coping with Emotions and Otters, Blind Items, and Rom Com, the latter written with Daniel Zomparelli.
+She is an editor of Poetry Is Dead magazine, the artistic director of the Real Vancouver Writers’ Series, and a co-host of the podcast Can’t Lit with Jen Sookfong Lee.
+An otter and dress enthusiast, she lives on the unceded territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səl̓ilwətaɁɬ (Tsleil-Waututh) First Nations (Vancouver, British Columbia).

 Contributor Notes